funkhaus/wordpress-theme-boilerplate/README.md

 ### To Do List

 1. Replace all @TODO in this document with correct exmaples
-2. Advanced pagination (next_page() and how to build correct back buttons using sessions)
+1. Advanced pagination (next_page() and how to build correct back buttons using sessions)
+1. Add "no resets" in the CSS section
+1. Spelling and grammar check